Skip to main content

 STAR WEEKLY AT WAR

 The Star Weekly was a Canadian newsmagazine published by the Toronto Star.
 During the Second World War, a colour illustration with a wartime theme appeared on the cover each week.
 Here’s an image showing a Canadian soldier being reunited with his little girl.
-To see my collection of Star Weekly covers, click here: Star Weekly At War.
+View my entire collection here: Star Weekly At War.

 Thank you for reading this post.
 Don't forget to subscribe!